-Product Designer at Google Joined almost 6 years ago
+Product Designer at Google Joined over 6 years ago

 For many teams, this would be an essential feature.
 If you're ever working on a highly visible, confidential or sensitive product, those mocks are much more than just mocks (they're product direction), and they can't be leaked.

 Almost every prominent product company will require platforms like InVision to have advanced encryption before they can even get in the door.
 It may not be useful to you, but it's certainly not a joke feature.